Skip to main content

 FIXED SERVICE BY HOURS OR DAYS

-The service itself generates the whole revenue and you can invoice the whole budget even before logging any hours or expenses there.
+The service itself generates the entire revenue β€” you can invoice the full budget before logging any hours or expenses.

 FIXED SERVICE BY PIECE